We develop innovative scientific methods that lead to technologies requiring minimal human intervention.

 UGVs operate on the ground and drive without operator assistance.
 Such ground vehicles can interact with the environment and manipulate objects as they can exert considerable forces on the environment.
 Burrowing vehicles, which support the investigation of subsurface phenomena, can also be considered a sub-set of UGVs.

-Common issues across all of the above categories include propulsion, control and sensing, supporting hardware and software designs, autonomy algorithms and cognitive processes.
+Common issues for autonomous systems include propulsion, control and sensing, supporting hardware and software designs, and autonomy algorithms and cognitive processes.
 Higher level strategies for surveillance, mapping and exploration are also important, as are techniques that combine data from a variety of sensors to enable a detailed description of an environment or phenomenon to be constructed.
-This research theme is about creating supporting technologies (AMORR@Manchester) for the above types of vehicles.
+This research is about creating supporting technologies for the above types of vehicles.